Kirnberger temperament: Kirnberger III

 Kirnberger III temperament; −Z/4 marks a tempered fifth flattened by a quarter comma; −Sch marks a schisma.

 After some disappointment with his sour, narrow fifths, Kirnberger experimented further and developed another possibility, later named the Kirnberger III.

+This temperament, however, was not released during Kirnberger's lifetime, as he only described it in a private communication to Johann Nikolaus Forkel.
+The first publication of Kirnberger III was in the Allgemeine Musikalische Zeitung in 1871 by Heinrich Bellermann.

 This temperament splits the Syntonic comma between four fifths instead of two; 1/4 comma tempered fifths are used extensively in meantone and are much easier to tune and to listen to.
 This also eliminates two of the three pure thirds found in Kirnberger II.
 Therefore, only one third remains pure (between C and E), and there are fewer Pythagorean thirds.
 A greater middle ground is reached in this improvement, and each key is closer to being equal to the next.
 The drawback is an aesthetic one: Fewer chords have pure thirds and fifths.
 But every temperament system is a mix of give-and-take compromises; each finds a way of dealing with the comma.